kylibjohnson/QA_Project7/README.md

             expect (actualStatusCode).toBe(200)
         });

-For the second test, I am checking that the response body contains the name of one of the warhouses,'Big World', that should be listed.
+For the second test, I am checking that the response body contains the name of one of the warhouses,'Big World' when sending a GET request with the endpoint /api/v1/warehouses.
 Enter the following code beneath the first test code and run it in the terminal using 'npx jest'

     test('response body should contain "Big World" ', async () => {
         let actualResponseBody;